-Additional Voluntary AVC Contributions
+AVC Additional Voluntary Contributions

 Ben buys his first home after saving as much as he can for a deposit.
-His salary has also grown.

-After reading his annual benefit statement, he knows he should be saving more each month.
+After reading his annual benefit statement, he knows he should be saving more than the minimum of 3.25% each month.
 But, he wants to have a bit of fun with his money and has just started dating a great new girl - Anna.
-He starts saving 5% and hopes he can afford to save more soon.
+He hopes he can afford to save more soon.